nanocurrency/nano-node/README.md

 * Fungible (& Edible).
 * Daily potassium airdrops.
 * Ripe for memes.
-* Literally grows on tree's, no mining required.
+* Literally grows on trees, no mining required.
 * Not a Shitcoin (until digested).
 * No more confusing prefix, Bananos contain Banoshis.
 * Replay Protection to stop attackers from executing replay attacks from chain X on chain Y and vice versa.